 Thousands of birds inhabit the Parque del Molino del Agua year-round, particularly woodlarks and barn swallows; and the abundant foliage provides a natural habitat for Mediterranean red-tailed geckos, field mice, Pipistrellus bats, and red squirrels that thrive in the environment.

 The paths throughout the park wind through the pine trees creating a natural maze that leads to the sand dunes.
 Taking the most direct route, La Mata beach is approximately 450 m from the park entrance, and the paths connect to the coastal path that runs between Torrevieja to the south and Guardamar to the north.

 The size of the park means that even in peak season, you will always find an idyllic spot to enjoy the serenity that the park offers, and the welcome shade and cooling sea breezes make this attraction suitable even in the height of summer.

-The park is open 24 hours a day, 7 days a week, completely free of charge, offering a small children’s playground and seating throughout the park.
+The park is open to the public completely free of charge, offering a small children’s playground and picnic seating throughout the park.

 Plentiful streetside parking is available year-round, and the park is wheelchair friendly, family-friendly, and suited to persons of limited mobility.
 There are some steps between the wooded area and the coastal path.

 One of the south Costa Blanca’s best-kept secrets, the Parque del Molino del Agua is one of our favourite things to do and worth a visit at any time of year.
 You’ll leave feeling completely stress free.

 In accordance with current COVID-19 public health measures, Parque del Molino del Agua is open from 8:00 am until 10:00 pm daily.